darshan1999/Python-defensive-security-toolkit/README.md

 **Complete end-to-end security automation and threat detection framework**

-This repository contains a comprehensive defensive security portfolio combining 114 production-ready tools with 6 SIEM implementation modules.
+This repository contains a comprehensive defensive security portfolio combining 100+ tools with 6 SIEM implementation modules.
 It's designed for security professionals, SOC analysts, and defenders working in enterprise environments.

 ---